Chalk Paint vs Milk Paint (What’s The Difference?)

 What is Chalk Paint?

-It has a fast drying time because of its water-based nature and its solvent (water).
-Since water evaporates fast, the paint also dries fast.
+Chalk paint has a fast drying time because of its water-based nature and its solvent (water) evaporates fast from the coating.
 You can use it on indoor furniture, cabinets, shelves, and other similar indoor surfaces.

-You shouldn’t use it on outdoor surfaces because the paint isn’t durable enough to withstand weather elements.
+Don’t use chalk paint over outdoor surfaces because the paint isn’t durable enough to withstand weather elements.
 If exposed to constant water, chalk paint will get washed off because it has low moisture-resistance qualities.

 Paint Application